Mohamed-Abonazel/ivolve_training/AWS_Cloud/Lab_1.md

 # AWS Account Setup and IAM Configuration

-This README provides instructions for setting up an AWS account, configuring IAM groups and users, setting billing alarms, and testing permissions with different IAM users.
+This README provides instructions for setting up an AWS account, configuring IAM groups and users, setting billing alarms using **AWS Budgets**, and testing permissions with different IAM users.

 ## Prerequisites
 - An AWS account.